naman-goyall/Coding-Agent-for-Students/AT_MENTION_IMPLEMENTATION_PLAN.md

 Implement @mention functionality to allow users to reference files, directories, and tools in their prompts.
 When a user types `@`, they'll see autocomplete suggestions for:
 - Files in the workspace
 - Directories in the workspace
-- Student tools (Canvas, Notion Calendar, Notion Notes, DeepWiki, Web Search)
+- Student tools (Canvas, Google Calendar, Google Docs, DeepWiki, Web Search)

 The mentioned items will be automatically added to the agent's context.